isomerpages/alps-corp/pages/terms-of-use.md

 12.1 While ALPS welcomes links to our Website from other websites, we, in no way, operate, control or endorse linking sites and reserve the right to disallow any such link at any time in our sole discretion.
-Should you wish to link to our Website, you must link to our home page at [https://www.alpshealthcare.com.sg/](https://www.alpshealthcare.com.sg/), and even then only with our written consent.
+Should you wish to link to our Website, you must link to our home page at&nbsp;[https://www.alpshealthcare.com.sg/](https://www.alpshealthcare.com.sg/), and even then only with our written consent.

 13.  **Third Party Sites and Links**